ToghrulMirzayev/store-app/README.md

     * `source venv/bin/activate`
 * Install dependencies:
   * `pip install -r requirements.txt`
+* Setup Postgres server on your machine with no table in the database as they will be created using alembic migration
-* To make this code work in your local machine, create `.env` in root directory and add environment variables there as shown in below example:
+* To make this code work on your local machine, create `.env` in root directory and add environment variables there as shown in below example:
   * ```
-    SECRET_KEY=your secret key
-    DB_USER=database user
+    SECRET_KEY=unique and complex string as a secret key DB_USER=database user
     DB_PASS=database password
     DB_HOST=database host
     DB_PORT=database port
     DB_NAME=database name
     ```
+* Run alembic migration to create tables and columns with proper data types
+  * `alembic upgrade head`
 * Launch the server:
   * Basic Launch
     * `uvicorn app:app`